 They are for adults and also for children, as was the Arabic original.
 I think parents should read or hear them first, however, and then decide when they might be appropriate for their offspring.
 I emphatically do not believe, however, that they are exclusively baby-food for children, and deplore the many soppy and sickly-sweet versions that try to pass themselves off as such.

 I think so, provided you mean helping one to learn how to think for one self.
 Again, I emphatically do not think they are for memorizing in order to condition people into being laborious hypocrites, that is, only collecting them as artifacts but not knowing how to use them.
 I once met a man who had collected over a hundred modern cameras into illuminated display cases, but never took a single photograph.
 In fact he was quite horrified when I suggested he might do so.

-I was educated to a soft attitude about work, one that assumes simply doing a job automatically leads to success.
+I was conditional to a soft middle-class attitude about work, one that assumes simply doing a job automatically leads to success.
 I lacked stamina and needed more life experience to re-start this project.
 I’m a slow, lazy learner.
-Before now, I simply didn’t know enough.
-My wife can confirm this.
+Before 2011, I simply didn’t know enough.
+My wife will confirm this.